We Want You to Succeed

 Next, provide us with a written statement detailing how your disability impacts your ability to learn in an online college environment and what accommodations will be helpful to you.
 Your medical history and other sensitive information will not be shared with your instructors.

 The university's DSA officer will review the submitted documentation with the Disability Support Services Committee.
 You will be notified via email of the decision to grant or deny the request within 10 business days of receipt of all required documentation.
 If you are denied services, you may appeal within 15 days of the decision by using the official Academic Appeal Request form in the campus.
 The form is located under the Academic Plan & Forms menu, under University Forms.
 Please select “Other” as your appeal category and type and include your request in the space provided.
 You may also attach documentation to the form.

-Please visit the student Help Center for more details on how to request accommodations.
+Please visit the student handbook for more details on how to request accommodations.

 Director and Disability Officer